mfkiwl/aerosentinel-argus/README.md

 Contributions are welcome!
 Please follow the [contribution guidelines](CONTRIBUTING.md) when making contributions to this project.

 ## License
-This project is licensed under the [Creative Commons Zero v1.0 Universal](LICENSE).
+This project is licensed under the [BSD 3-Clause License](LICENSE).